-Disney's Frozen is due in the West End in autumn 2020, and the anticipation is already mounting.
+Disney's Frozen is due in the West End in spring 2021, and the anticipation is already mounting.
 It's official - the dazzling smash-hit Broadway stage adaptation of Disney's magical animation, which has totally wowed Broadway, is on its way to our very own Theatre Royal Drury Lane.

 The venue is being refurbished right now, at a great cost of £45 million, and the results are going to be amazing, ready to be revealed just in time for Frozen at the end of summer 2020.
 It's a way off still, so the casting is yet to be announced.
 But we do know one thing - the Broadway cast won't be transferring to the West End, and that means the producers will be on the look-out for a British cast.
 How thrilling!

 This Disney stage musical is inspired by the 2013 animated movie, the highest-grossing animation of all time with box office earnings of more than one and a quarter billion pounds, a truly extraordinary amount of money.
 The stage musical hit Broadway's St James Theatre in March 2018 and was nominated for a Tony award for Best Musical the same year.
 It has been on stage there ever since and has enjoyed an incredibly successful run.